The Marshall Mathers LP: Recording

-The record label speculated that Eminem would be the first artist to sell one million copies in an album's first week of release.
+Some label executives speculated that Eminem would be the first artist to sell one million copies in an album's first week of release.
 These expectations placed a large burden on Eminem, who recalled, "I was scared to death.
 I wanted to be successful, but before anything, I want respect."
-After the album was finished, the record label felt that there were no songs that had potential to be a lead single.
+After the album was finished, executives felt that there were no songs that had potential to be a lead single.
 Feeling pressured, Eminem returned to the studio and wrote "The Way I Am" as his way of saying, "Look, this is the best I can do.
 I can't give you another 'My Name Is.'
 I can't just sit in there and make that magic happen."
 However, after the song was added to the album, Eminem felt the urge to write another song, and gave a hook to Dr. Dre for him to create a beat, and went home to write new lyrics; the song eventually became "The Real Slim Shady".
 The song also discusses Eminem killing Dr. Dre.
 The producer stated, "It was funny to me.
 As long as it's hot, let's roll with it ... in my opinion, the crazier it is the better.
 Let's have fun with it and excite people."